purpleidea/flabbergast/flabbergast-manual.md

     z : x == Null
     w : x Is Null

 The `To` operator can be used to coerce values to other types.
 Integral and floating point types can be inter-converted, with appropriate truncation, and converted to strings.

+The `Is` operator checks whether a value is a particular type and returns the result as a Boolean value.

 The `As` operator ensures that a value is of a particular type, if not, an error occurs.

-The `Is` operator checks whether a value is a particular type and returns the result as a Boolean value.
+    v : "3" As Str # "3"

-    x : 3 As Str # Null
+    w : 3 As Str # Error
-    y : 3 To Str # "3"
+    x : 3 To Str # "3"
+    y : 4 Is Int # True
     z : 4.5 Is Int # False

-The `As` operator is shorthand for `If value Is Type Then value Else Null`.

 ### Special Tuple Literals